mahmudulhasan01/awsome-tour-client-site/README.md

 # Getting Started with Awsome Tour Website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Awsome Tour](https://awesome-tour.web.app).

 ## Information About Awsome Tour Website:
 * 1. The arrangement of the illusion in any tourist center is to sit at home.